gartnerai/Pytorch/README.md

 conda install -n pytorchenv pytorch torchvision cudatoolkit=9.0 -c pytorch
 ```

--n pytorchenv refers the environement in which we install the packages.
+-n pytorchenv refers to the environement in which we install the packages.
 We can avoid this instruction if we are inside the conda environment.

 ### Book